-I have just turned 35, live in Copenhagen and work part time as a writer, part time as a psychologist.
+I am 36 years old, live in Copenhagen and work part time as a writer, part time as a psychologist.
 As you can imagine, the psycho-part is hard to get rid of and shows itself as a special interest in the inner lives of my characters.
-I do my best to portray some of the complexity of life and often seem to be writing about people who struggle to find their place in the world and relate to the people around them.
+I do my best to portray some of the complexity of life and often seem to be writing about people who struggle to find their place in the world and relate to others around them.
 As Sartre put it, hell is other people – sometimes, anyway.

-Agathe was published here in Denmark in 2017 and the rights have been sold to 17 territories around the world so far.
-It is a small book with a big story about the human condition featuring a 72 year old French psychiatrist on the verge of his long awaited retirement.
+AGATHE was published here in Denmark in 2017, and the rights have been sold to just over 20 countries around the world so far.
+It is a small book with a big story about the human condition featuring a 71 year old French psychiatrist on the verge of his long awaited retirement.
 In enters Agathe, and soon the doctor’s life begins to change.

 To my great joy, L’ora di Agathe, as the book is called in Italy, has just won the Scrivere per amore prize 2019.